 - Resource websites, online malls, search terms, retail directories

-Banner/display advertising — This is available on a vast range of websites from search engines to portals to industry specific websites.
+Banner/display advertising — This is available on a vast range of websites from search engines to portals to industry-specific websites.
 When planning a banner advertising campaign, you need a significant budget in order to sustain the ad strategy.
 One benefit of banner advertising is that the creative aspect can be tested while the campaign is still running and extensive data can be collected to measure the success of the campaign.
 The results can be used to adjust the design or the placement of the ads throughout the campaign.

-Once your website is listed, you may want to take steps to improve its ranking in search results.
 Improving visibility is known as search engine optimization, and you can do this as you create your content.

 While each search engine uses its own algorithm for ranking, they each examine headings and descriptions.
 It is therefore wise to focus your energy in these areas.